 Applicants may be eligible for enlistment with or without a waiver for conduct as indicated in each enlistment contract.
 Applicants may have a waiting period if they have been on parole, probation, or have been incarcerated.
-The Recruiting Noncommissioned Office (NCO) will interview applicants on any records of arrest, charges, juvenile court adjudications, traffic violations, probation periods, dismissed or pending charges, or convictions, including those which have been expunged or sealed, to determine eligibility.
+No applicants will be allowed to enlist or ship without a signed DD Form 369 (Police Record Check) in their enlistment packet that authorizes police records checks in case this action is required during processing at MEPS or the reception battalion.
+Recruiting NCOs will interview applicants on any records of arrest, charges, juvenile court adjudications, traffic violations, probation periods, dismissed or pending charges, or convictions, including those that have been expunged or sealed, to determine eligibility.
 While waivers may be considered in some cases, applicants who are concealing or withholding information during the background checks will be released from the DEP/DTP/DS and incur a six-month waiting period to reapply for enlistment.

 Applicants who do not meet established enlistment standards for conduct are not eligible for enlistment unless a waiver is approved by U.S. Army Recruiting Command officials.
 The burden is on the applicant to prove to waiver authorities that they have overcome their disqualifications for enlistment and that their acceptance would be in the best interests of the Army.
-Waiver authorities apply the "whole person" concept when considering waiver applications.
+Waiver authorities apply the "whole person" concept when considering waiver applications